lumeland/blog/posts/lume-cms-0.13.0.md

 ]
 ```

-The problem with this solution is it's bit hacky, verbose and not very flexible.
+The problem with this solution is that it's a bit hacky, verbose, and not very
-That's why in the version 0.13 this feature was replaced with the new `type`
+flexible.
+That's why in version 0.13 this feature was replaced with the new
-option:
+`type` option:

 ```js
 cms.document({